plastilinn/docs/pages/sections/Components.md

 Each component plays a crucial role in the functionality and performance of the solution.
 Therefore, it's important to carefully select and manage these components to ensure that they work together effectively to deliver a high-quality solution.

-In essence, the concept of "solution/components" in business modeling is about understanding and managing the building blocks of a product or service.
+In essence, the concept of "components" in business modeling is about understanding and managing the building blocks of a product or service.
 It provides a framework for designing and optimizing the solution, and helps the company to make informed decisions about the technologies and components to use.
 This is a key aspect of business design, as it directly impacts the quality of the product or service and the value it delivers to customers.

 ## 👉 Example (SpaceX)

-* Rocket engines
+Rocket engines
-* Propellant tanks
+Propellant tanks
-* Avionics systems
+Avionics systems
-* Guidance and navigation systems
+Guidance and navigation systems
-* Payload fairings
+Payload fairings
-* Heat shields
+Heat shields
-* Communication systems
+Communication systems
-* Landing legs (for reusable rockets)
+Landing legs (for reusable rockets)
-* Parachutes (for cargo recovery)
+Parachutes (for cargo recovery)
-* Ground control systems
+Ground control systems
-* Launch pads and facilities
+Launch pads and facilities

 ## 🔑 Keys